MSN Healthy Living/Health.com—May 9, 2013

 "When you stop smoking, you are immediately increasing your bone strength and ability to recover from injury."

-Read the full story at MSN Healthy Living/Health.com.
+This story originally appeared at MSN Healthy Living/Health.com.